soo-park/organza/README.md

 ### Login

-The login feature has three credentials - admin, employee, user.
+The login feature has three credentials - admin, employee, a user.
 Bootstrap nav var changes according to the credential.

 ![Alt text](/NOT_FOR_DEPLOYMENT/production_screen_shots/login.gif?raw=true "Optional Title")